Rapteon/full-stack-open/part2/courseinfo/README.md

-# Exercise 2.4
+# Exercise 2.5

-Extended app to use arbitrary number of courses.
+Refactored app to use Course as module.